Capital Lincoln of Wilmington

 Size & Dimensions

 Lincoln Nautilus – As a two-row, five-seat SUV, the Nautilus offers up to 113.5 cubic feet of passenger volume and a large cargo hold for its class, expanding up to 71.3 cubic feet.
-Its size is easier to maneuver in traffic and crowded parking lots, which many drivers appreciate.
+Its size makes it easier to maneuver in traffic and crowded parking lots, which many drivers appreciate.

 Interior & Features